diegojromerolopez/babik/README.md

 ## Database support

-PostgreSQL, MySQL and Sqlite are supported.
+PostgreSQL, MySQL and Sqlite are fully supported.

 MariaDB and MSSQL should work as well (happy to solve any reported issues).